cloudluis22/br-bad-universe-react-app/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/70856719/132926283-96a86f17-d03c-407a-8985-a2fc518ac1cc.PNG" >
 </p>

-Pressing on any characters card will pop-up a little window with some information about it, such as the actor/actress who portrays that role, birthday, nicknames and other stuff, you can exit the window by using the cross or just pressing outside of the window.
+Pressing on any characters card will pop-up a little window with some information about it, such as the actor/actress who portrays that role, birthday, nicknames and other stuff.
+You can exit the window by using the cross in the top-right corner of the window or just pressing outside of it.

 If you want to switch to the other show, just use the arrow at the top-right of the page.